riteshitey/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Subject: Request for CIT Sign-Off: DynamoDB Backup and Restore Solution

+Dear Team,

+The development of the DynamoDB Backup and Restore solution has been successfully completed.
+A detailed walkthrough of the solution has already been provided to the team.

+You can find the relevant Confluence documentation linked below:
+[Insert Confluence Link]

+I kindly request the CIT team's sign-off on the solution.

+Best regards,
+[Your Name]

 Here’s a concise and professional version of your cross-question: